Prepper Holiday Gifts That Won’t Break The Bank

 Herbal Tea Blends

-If you grow plants like mint, chamomile, or lemongrass, if you have come up with a blend you enjoy, introduce it to your friends.
+If you grow plants like mint, chamomile, or lemongrass and have created a blend you enjoy, introduce it to your friends.

 Home-brewed Beer, Wine, Cider, Mead